mautic/user-documentation/docs/contacts/manage_contacts.rst

    * - mautic_device_id
      - 1 year
      - Yes
-     - Used by Mautic to track the Contact for either the tracking pixel or if the same key isn't found in the brower's local storage for the monitored site.
+     - Used by Mautic to track the Contact for either the tracking pixel or if the same key isn't found in the browser's local storage for the monitored site.
    * - ``mtc_id``
      - session
      - No